Education Learning With 3D Printing

 As the students advance further to high school and colleges, their career paths begin to shape up.
 It’s at this stage that they already understand teamwork, design, and implementation.
 Therefore 3D printing technology is an appropriate tool for them to embrace and implement their ideas.

-To prepare them for STEM (science, technology, Engineering, and Mathematics) careers, learning with 3D printing technique is the best way to go.
-STEM value critical thinking over recall and procedure.
+To prepare them for STEM (science, technology, engineering, and mathematics) careers, learning 3D printing techniques is the best way to go.
+STEM values critical thinking over recall and procedure.
 Therefore the use of models enhances interactive learning that requires sustained engagement.

 3D printing prepares the mindset of the student to understand that it is ok to fail the first time.
 And encouraging different experimentation in their learning process.